AS-Devs/json2scss-map/README.md

 ## Why?

 Firstly, you can share values between your scripts and stylesheets without having to use something like [SassyJSON](https://github.com/HugoGiraudel/SassyJSON), which doesn't work with libsass.
-This package it's not build from Scratch by me.
-But Thanks to [Andrew Clark](https://github.com/acdlite) .
+This package it's not build from Scratch, we have fork the project from [Andrew Clark](https://github.com/acdlite) .
 But jsonSass package isn't maintained from last 5+ years.
 As we use this package with all the vernabilities , we thought we would fix the issues and make it better.

 ## Examples